 The Actress Who Never Was or The Mysterious Case of Aya Takanashi: Recognize the Name?
 Probably not.
 Most movie resources only show one film on her resume.
 You will be hard-pressed to find anything at all about her besides this one film.
 [Edit: Some additional facts have been discovered by people more willing to do research since I wrote this in the fall of 2009.
 These facts were not uncovered by me.
 So thanks are due to the readers.
 Find these in the comments section.
 Thank you.]

 There are lots of listings which present her bare-bones mini biography.
 Aya was born in Chiba, Japan, in 1963.
-That would make her about 49 right now.
+That would make her about 52 right now (Edited 062815 for age).
 She acted in a featured role in a movie made in 1992 when she was just 29.
 She’s 5′ 2 1/2″ inches tall.
 Now you have what has been called her bio in a trusted web source called IMDB – The Internet Movie Data Base.

 Rotten Tomatoes which is another very good movie resource lists her in one movie but shows 0 Photos and 0 Trailers for her.

 Not only that, I was unable to find even a single image of her on the Web.
 It’s like she never existed except for being cast as Tom Selleck’s love interest in the 1992 film, Mr. Baseball.